How to Sing High Notes With Power & Without Straining

 Many things can influence your voice, from the things you eat and drink to how you breathe.
 Knowing your vocal range can help you to figure out your voice type.
 Whether you are a bass, or a tenor, a mezzo or a soprano, you must adhere to what your vocal cords can do when you sing and only sing to the level that you can achieve.

 The most popular drink to have before you sing is honey, lemon and warm water, honey will loosen up your chords in such a way that your throat should feel silky smooth and help to keep any strains at bay.
 Just as some things help your voice, there are also drinks that can hinder your singing ability, try to stay away from caffeine, milk and alcoholic drinks before you sing.

 Ready to hit those high notes?
+How did you learn how to sing high notes without straining?
 Let us know if this article was helpful and share any additional tips with us in the comments below!